plone/training/mastering_plone/buildout_1.rst

     Another problem is error handling.
 Buildout tries to install a weird dependency you do not actually want?
 Buildout will not tell you where it is coming from.

-    If there is a problem, you can always run Buildout with ``-v`` to get more verbose output, sometimes it helps.
+    If there is a problem, you can always run Buildout with :option:`-v` to get more verbose output, sometimes it helps.

     .. code-block:: bash

         $ ./bin/buildout -v

     If strange egg versions are requested, check the dependencies declaration of your eggs and your version pinnings.
     Here is an invaluable shell command that allows you to find all packages that depend on a particular egg and version:

     .. code-block:: bash